Werner Skagit FG Review

 Performance

-Ease of adjustment
+Ease of Adjustment

 Locking Mechanism Security

 At first glance, you could easily mistake this paddle for a one-piece.
-Even after paddling with it on the water, you are not likely to experience any instability in the point of connection.
-This system consistently outperformed the basic snap button system used by the Magic Plus and the Bending Branches.
-The only system out there that tested as more secure was Aqua-Bound's Posi-Lok.
+Even after getting out on the water, you are not likely to experience any instability in the point of connection.

 Weight

-The blades on the Skagit are more durable than the Camano, and we identified it as one of the toughest of all those we tested.
-It shone in the gravel bank test and survived being tossed in a roof box for hundreds of miles with other gear rattling around.
-After extensive use, testers found that the two-piece paddle became difficult to adjust or dismantle.
-The adjustment point benefits from some basic care to ensure that this does not happen.
+We identified the Skagit as one of the toughest of all those we tested.
+It shined in our gravel bank test and survived being tossed in a roof box for hundreds of miles with other gear rattling around.